Alan Hovhaness: Early life and education

+Name

+After his mother's death (on October 3, 1930), the composer began to use the surname "Hovaness" in honor of his paternal grandfather.
+He stated the name change from the original Chakmakjian reflected the desire to simplify his name because "nobody ever pronounced it right".
+However, Hovhaness' daughter Jean Nandi has written in her book Unconventional Wisdom, "My father's name at the time of my birth was 'Hovaness', pronounced with accent on the first syllable.
+His original name was 'Chakmakjian', but in the 1930s he wanted to get rid of the Armenian connection and so changed his name to an Americanized version of his middle name.
+Some years later, deciding to re-establish his Armenian ties, he changed the spelling to 'Hovhaness', accent on the second syllable; this was the name by which he later became quite famous."
+This changing of name shall be happened at or before 1944, when he first used "Alan Hovhaness" for registration of multiple unpublished works, including "Aravod louso".

 Destruction of early works

 During the 1930s and 1940s, Hovhaness famously destroyed many of his early works.
 He later claimed that he had burned at least 1,000 different pieces, a process that took at least two weeks; elsewhere he claimed to have destroyed around 500 scores totaling as many as a thousand pages.
 In an interview with Richard Howard, he stated that the decision was based primarily on Sessions' criticism of his works of that period, and that he wanted to make a new start in composition.